6 surprising foods people ate on the homefront of World War I

 6. Bread Soup

 We’ve all heard of a soup sandwich, but this one flips that idea on its head.
 Bread wasn’t rationed during the war, but it was made with a lot of different flours, since wheat was generally reserved for the war effort.
 Barley and other glutinous grains were used.
-The pieces of those loaves that weren’t used were still put to good use, added to stews and soups to thicken it up and add calories.
+The pieces of those loaves that weren’t used were still put to good use, added to stews and soups to thicken them up and add calories.